I bought Andrew a lovely new Grab bag for Christmas. I am so thoughtful.

 Life Jackets & tethers

-Our life jackets have got strobe lights on them too.
+Our life jackets have a harness attachment and they have also got strobe lights on them too.

 As much bottled water as you can get.